dvnnorth/burger/README.md

 body-parser
 mysql
 ```
 Afterwards, be sure to set up your `.env` file to include the information for your database.
+Also, run the included `schema.sql` and `seeds.sql` to create and populate your database.

 ## Built With